CoryRamsey/RadioDashboard/README.md

 This is a simple radio dashboard for the Yaesu FT-991A.

-It currently supports chaning the frequency of the radio and recording audio received from the radio.
+It currently supports changing the frequency of the radio and recording audio received from the radio.

 ![RadioDashboard](https://github.com/CoryRamsey/RadioDashboard/blob/main/images/dash.png?raw=true)